JReyDev/Dictionary-Vectorizer-Explained/README.md

 self.num_features_ = 0
 ```

-#### We create a dictionary to store our features as keys and assigning num_features_ that represents the features column index starting at 0.
+#### We create a dictionary to store our features as keys and assigning num_features_ as the value, this represents the features column index starting at 0.

 ```
 def fit(self, data):